LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 ### Local consistency

 How would locally consistent data look like?
-It is a family of PAC learners, one for each finite subsets $C$ of $X$,
+It is a family of PAC learners, one for each finite subset $C$ of $X$,

 $$\lbrace A_C \in P_H (C) : C \in \mathcal{C} \rbrace$$